 We wanted an intentional way for our boys to process the experiences and emotions of the season rather than “just” having them turn in their equipment and move on to the next thing.

 Remember that we coach in their sacred spaces.
 We are coaching the people they have loved, raised, cried, and prayed over long before we got them.
 For some, we are coaching their validation of self.
-I’m not making excuses for poor behavior, I’m offering a space for us to gather some empathy for ...
+I’m not making excuses for poor behavior, I’m offering a space for us to gather some empathy for the seemingly extreme reactions.

 We cannot let the perfect be the enemy of the done.
 We cannot sacrifice our sanity by trying to run plays that just don’t work with our current personnel, life stage or needs.
 So don’t try.
 Sometimes you just have to wad those things up, toss them away and draw up something new.